umich-brcf-bioinf/GeneRollup/README.rst

 The input file has to have been annotated by either dbNSFP, SnpEff, or both.
 By default, the samples are determined based on a prefix added by Jacquard.

+For help and a description of command-line options, run:

+   $ rollup -h

 ====